-Right now, nearly 4.7 adults and 2 million children in London are going hungry every day.
+Right now, 400 thousand children and 1.4 million adults in London are going hungry.
 To respond to this food crisis, The Felix Project is working hard to get good food to the most vulnerable, but we need your help.

 If your business has food available, please don’t let it go to waste.
 We can accept deliveries or collect and redistribute from any of our four depots in and around London.
 We accept food from farms, wholesalers, retailers, hospitality and more.